SergioHC95/runpod_cli/README.md

 - Allow for persistent bash history
 - Set UV_LINK_MODE=copy or move the uv cache
 - Find a better way to wait for ssh keys to be generated than `time.sleep(5)`
-- Allow user to configre an SSH_PUBLIC_KEY_PATH in .env
 - Pre-install VS Code / Cursor server
 - Change names & ssh aliases if a user requests multiple GPUs (e.g. runpod, runpod-1, etc.)
 - Create a .config/runpod_cli/config file to change the default values (e.g. GPU type, runtime, etc.)